 Frequently Asked Questions

-In January 2014, the ALEPH Ordination Programs began our fourth hashpa'ah cohort.
+In January 2017, the ALEPH Ordination Programs began our fifth hashpa'ah cohort.

 - submitting a spiritual autobiography and

 - providing two letters of recommendation.
 If you are presently an ALEPH student, one of your letters of recommendation must be from your DOS.